 Our pristine waters are a rare gem among the historically polluted waterways of the East Coast.
 Geographically, our fertile soil and limestone bed concentration has made the waters suitable for a multitude of healthy fly hatches, specifically mayflies and caddisflies.
-Spring-fed streams (lovingly referred to as limestoners, due to the type of stone influencing the waters) keep a fairly constant year-round temperature of 56 degree water temperature, ideal for wild, breeding populations of trout, and year-round fishing opportunities.
-Fishermen especially enjoy fishing in May, when the fish bugs are most active, and October, when fall foliage is at its peak beauty.
+Spring-fed streams (lovingly referred to as limestoners, due to the type of stone influencing the waters) keep a fairly constant year-round water temperature of 56 degrees, ideal for wild, breeding populations of trout and year-round fishing opportunities.
+Fishermen especially enjoy fishing in May, when the fish bugs are most active, and in October, when fall foliage is at its peak beauty.

-Fishermen can expect to find three types of trout in Cumberland Valley streams: brook, brown and rainbow.
-Brook trout are commonly thought of as the prettiest of the three types of trout, and are the Pennsylvania State Fish.
+Fishermen can expect to find three types of trout in Cumberland Valley streams: brook, brown, and rainbow.
+Brook trout are commonly thought of as the prettiest of the three types of trout and are the Pennsylvania State Fish.
 Brown trout are the predominant trout found in our waters.
-Although they are not a native fish, both wild and stocked can be found.
-Rainbow trout are usually stocked, and tend to be the largest of the three types of trout and the easiest to catch.
+Although they are not native fish, both wild and stocked can be found.
+Rainbow trout are usually stocked and tend to be the largest of the three types of trout and the easiest to catch.

 LeTort Spring Run